Take back the night

 Bordeaux by Teekay Rezeau-Merah

-I never planned on living in Bordeaux
+I never planned on living in Bordeaux.

 Like, at all.

 I never thought it would become anything close to “home” either.
+Actually, I don’t even really know what home means.

 Not in a fake deep way.